k1610221/remote_controller/README.md

 ver.1.0.0 Basic implementation of IR_receiver<br />
 ver.1.0.1 Change the logic to distinguish "0" and "1"<br />
 ver.1.0.2 Add process to fix "LOW 1300" problem<br />
-ver.1.0.3 Add an empty line every 3 lines for readability of results
+ver.1.0.3 Add an empty line every 3 lines for readability of results<br />
+ver.1.0.4 Display results in hexadecimal representation with little endian manner